-The British Library - Map Library homepage - the national collection of cartographic material.
+The British Library (London) – http://www.bl.uk/ – the UK national collection of cartographic material.

-The Royal Geographical Society - one of the world's largest geographical collections, containing over 2 million maps, photographs, books, artwork, artefacts and documents
+The Royal Geographical Society (London) – http://www.rgs.org/HomePage.htm – one of the world’s largest geographical collections, containing over 2 million maps, photographs, books, artwork, artefacts and documents

-The Library of Congress - the largest library in the world.
+The Library of Congress (Washington DC) – https://www.loc.gov/ – the largest library in the world.
 The Geography and Map Division provides access to cartographic material.

-The National Maritime Museum - their collections of maritime history include charts and globes - take a look on-line.
+The National Maritime Museum (London) – http://www.rmg.co.uk/national-maritime-museum – their collections of maritime history include charts and globes – take a look on-line.

 Many IMCoS members also belong to their local map society, particular as many people’s first map collecting interest is maps of their home area, before they are tempted to learn more about other regions and countries.
 This gives them the opportunity to learn more before venturing further afield with cartographic intentions.

-For example The Washington Map Society is based in Washington, holds monthly meetings, organises field trips and produces a journal The Portolan three times a year.
+For example The Washington Map Society is based in Washington DC, holds monthly meetings, organises field trips and produces a journal The Portolan three times a year.
 Visit their homepage www.washmap.org

-The California Map Society has recently revised its web site which can be viewed at www.californiamapsociety.org
+The California Map Society also has its own web site www.californiamapsociety.org

 The Brussels International Map Collectors’ Circle (BIMCC) is an active society with regular meetings in Belgium as well as visits to collections in surrounding countries.
 Visit their site at www.bimcc.org

-International Society for the History of the Map is a new organisation.
-Contact www.ishm.elte.hu
+International Society for the History of the Map is an academic organisation – ishm.elte.hu

-The link Map Societies around the world leads to a more extensive alphabetic/geographic list of societies worldwide and is very helpful.
+The Map Societies around the world page leads to a more extensive geographic list of societies worldwide, but does not seem to be updated very frequently. http://www.jhensinger.org/Map_Societies/indexgeo.html

 While IMCoS attempts to keep the above links up to date, IMCoS takes no responsibility for the content of those links.